siddhi-io/katacoda-scenarios/siddhi-deployment/stateless-deployment/step4.md

 ### Viewing Logs

-The app logs messages if the device type is `dryer` and power is >= `600`W.
+The app logs messages if the device type is `dryer` and power is greater than or equal `600`W.

-Following command to view the logs from pod `power-surge-app-0`.
+Run the following command to view the logs from pod `power-surge-app-0`.

 `kubectl logs $(kubectl get pods | awk '{ print $1 }' | grep ^power-surge-app-0) | tail -n 10`{{execute}}